Nevada food handler card and insurance requirements

 After passing the certification exam, Clark County food handlers receive an official Food Handler Safety Training Card from the SNHD.
 As an employer, you are responsible for keeping a copy of your workers’ food handler cards on site.

-If workers outside of the SNHD’s jurisdiction complete a food safety course, they may also receive a certificate through the training provider.
-However, keeping records of food handler certifications in Nevada outside of Clark County is not required.
+If workers outside the SNHD’s jurisdiction complete a food safety course, they may also receive a certificate through the training provider.
+Keeping records of food handler certifications in Nevada outside of Clark County is not required, but it’s encouraged.

 In Clark County, first-time food handler cards are valid for three years from the date they were issued.
 Although the initial exam must be in person, food handlers can renew their SNHD food handler card online.